top of page

 3-4 tbsp honey or maple syrup (to sweeten, as desired)

-2 flax eggs (2 tbsp flax meal mixed with 5-6 tbsp water, refrigerated about 5 minutes until thickened)
+2 flax eggs (2 tbsp flax meal mixed with 5-6 tbsp water, refrigerate for about 5 minutes until thickened)

 1 cup whole wheat flour

-Good shake of cinnamon (didn’t measure this exactly)
+Good shake of cinnamon (measure with your heart)

 Dash of nutmeg (optional)